Last Updated on October 13, 2024 by Soumya

 Fountain of Neptune

 Another of Piazza Maggiore’s dramatic sights is the Fountain of Neptune.
-Designed by Tommaso Laureti the Fountain was completed in 1565 although the large bronze of Neptune himself was not added until 1567.
-The fountain and statue are so famous that copies exist in other parts of the world.
-Look out for them on your travels to Brussels, California and Batumi in Georgia.
+Designed by Tommaso Laureti, the fountain was completed in 1565, although the large bronze of Neptune himself was not added until 1567.

 Tour the Leaning Towers of Bologna

-Constructed principally for defense purposes, the height and grandeur of each tower also represented the prestige of the building family.
-These remaining two can be found in Porta Ravegnana Square, just a 5 minute walk east of Piazza Maggiore.
+Constructed principally for defense purposes, each tower’s height and grandeur also represented the prestige of the building family.

 Asinelli Tower of Bologna

-Built by the family of the same name the Asinelli Tower is open to the public.
-If you are up for it, climb the 496 steps and be treated to some of the best views in Bologna for an entrance fee of just €5.
+If you are up for it, climb the 496 steps and enjoy some of the best views in Bologna for a small entrance fee.

 Garisenda Tower of Bologna